dylangmiles/docker-laravel-grunt/README.md

-# docker-node-php
+# docker-laravel grunt
-A docker image that supports node and php for running grunt-phpunit.
+A docker image that for running grunt during laravel development.